FAQs

 The following questions are things I’ve found people are curious about when I tell them about my alters and system.
 Please keep in mind that my answers below are about my own personal experiences living with DID—I’m just one individual, one person’s case can be very different from another, and in many ways (especially because of how my multiplicity has intersected with my fiction writing) my experiences are fairly unique.

-In a nutshell, it means I have personality shifts throughout my day, and sometimes struggle with symptoms such as forgetfulness, brain fog and dissociation (feeling disconnects between parts of myself, parts of my life, or my emotions), dysphoria, derealization, flashbacks, and other PTSD symptoms.
+In a nutshell, it means I have personality shifts throughout my day, and sometimes struggle with symptoms such as forgetfulness, brain fog and dissociation (feeling disconnects between parts of myself, aspects of life, or different alters’ emotions), dysphoria, trauma flashbacks, and other PTSD symptoms.
 I have to work a little harder than the average person to organize my life and mental space, but I also have a lot of internal resources and different sides of myself I can use to engage with the world around me and manage difficult situations.
-Some parts of me are more energized, others more quiet and focused, etc.
+Some parts of me are more energized and sociable, others more quiet and focused, etc.

 Internally, it’s kind of like I am a team of different people who have to stay in touch with each other and take turns “running the show” to efficiently manage life and delegate tasks between them.